matthewmp/tourney_bracketz/discussion_topics.md

     Webpack
     Babel
     Pug - For templating the webpages served to the users

-Technology likely to be added:
+    MySQL: Our backend database
+    Sequelize (ORM for database communication)
     Passport: Session Management.
-This tracks a logged in user & verifies they have access to what is being requested.
+This verifies users are logged in & have access to requests.
     BCrypt: Encrypts data to be stored into the database

-    MySQL: Our backend database
-    Sequelize: Our ORM (most likely).
+Technology likely to be added:
     Heroku: A git-direct deployment option.

 To Do (Research):